Rankings

 Edgewood College

-This is a two-year program, but students can work with their academic advisor to extend their stay; the maximum time to completion is seven years from the first matriculation.
+This is a two-year program, but students can work with their academic advisor to extend their stay.
+The maximum time to completion is seven years from the first matriculation.
 Students thrive in a cohort-based learning environment where class size is limited to eight students only.

 The 60-credit program includes didactic coursework that interweaves art, psychology, and art therapy into a cohesive knowledge base and a capstone research project.